Institutional racism: In employment

 The equality and human rights commission reported that black workers with degrees earned 27.1% less income on average than whites.
 This gives some light for the reasons behind the stark inequalities that black people and to a lesser extent, other ethnic minorities face in the UK.
 For example, 56% of families with a black household head were living in poverty compared to 13% of families led by a white person.

 Standards of employment in the UK, as well as in the United States and other Western European countries, often disregard how certain standards, such as eye contact, have different meanings around the world.
 Asian, Latin American and African cultures can consider eye contact as disrespect or as challenging authority, often resulting in them maintaining an on-and-off eye contact to show respect in interviews and employment processes.
 Opposingly, most people in countries in North America and Western Europe see eye contact as expressing enthusiasm and trust.

-In the airports

-Implementing the e-Gate system, the UK divides people by their nationalities into two groups at the airports.
-The system itself is practical and effective to avoid congestions and long queues.
-However, it is also the fact that people from certain countries such as Romania and China were disturbed and put under a special attention.